Find out how one secondary school teacher created a lesson using Science Learning Hub resources to explain the periodic table and its uses.

 Students told the researcher they found the website easy to use and the activities interesting.
 One student said, “I find this a very exciting and new way that I can learn.”

-In this video, Professor Richard Haverkamp discusses what nanotechnology is.
+In this video, Professor Richard Haverkamp discusses what nanotechnology is: What is nanotechnology?

 The Science Learning Hub team has curated a collection of resources related to the periodic table of elements.
 Login to make this collection part of your private collection - just click on the copy icon.
 You can then add additional content, notes and make other changes.
 Registering an account for the Science Learning Hub is easy and free – sign up with your email address or Google account.
 Look for the Sign in button at the top of each page.